rattletat/java-code-analysis/README.md

 ## Static Metrics:

-The **Static Solver** class calculates metrics using the [Java Parser libary](https://javaparser.org/).
+The **StaticSolver** class calculates metrics using the [Java Parser libary](https://javaparser.org/).
 Constructors and methods are processed and averaged up the whole project.

 To add a new metric, one can simply extend the **StaticMetric** class and add it in **StaticResult**.
 To avoid processing irrelevant files contained in */test/* or */target/* directories, these get filtered out.
 Adjustments to the filter can be done in the **ProjectHandler** class.